Landhausplatz & Tiroler Landhaus

 Franz Hofer: The Gauleiter of Tyrol

-Under National Socialism, most political posts and positions in the civil service were reallocated.
+Under National Socialism, many political posts and positions in the civil service were reallocated.
 The Führer cult and the ideas of the National Socialist Party were structurally cemented at all levels.
 Innsbruck's mayor Franz Fischer was replaced by Egon Denz on 12 March 1938.
 Governor Josef Schumacher (1894 - 1971) was briefly replaced by Edmund Christoph before Franz Hofer (1902 - 1975) was appointed Gauleiter in May 1938 and Reich Governor from 1940.

 Franz Hofer was born into a family of hoteliers in Bad Hofgastein, Salzburg.
 After attending school in Innsbruck, he ran a radio business.
 He became a member of the NSDAP in Austria as early as 1931.
 When the National Socialist Party was banned in Austria, Hofer was imprisoned as its Gauleiter in 1933, but was freed by members of the SA.
 He was shot during this escape, but was able to flee to Italy.
 He then travelled to Germany, where he became a German citizen and had a stellar career within the party.

 Shortly after the annexation of Austria, Hofer was appointed Gauleiter of Tyrol and Vorarlberg at Hitler's behest on 24 May 1938.
-During this time, he was heavily involved in the planning of Nazi crimes in Tyrol.
+In 1940, he was appointed Reich Governor of Tyrol-Vorarlberg.
+The plans of the leader-loyal Hofer were ambitious and Tyrol was a good breeding ground.
+Nowhere else in the Austrian districts were there more party members in relation to the population than here.
+Hofer was already very close to his goal of having the first completely Jew-free Gau in 1939.
+One year later, only one Jew was still registered in Tyrol.
 Hofer also generously enriched himself personally with aryanised assets.
-For example, the Villa Schindler at Rennweg 10 into his possession, as well as the Lachhof in Kleinvolderberg near Innsbruck, where he set up a small command centre.
+This is how the Villa Schindler of the operator of the Cafe Schindler at Rennweg 10 into his possession, as well as the Lachhof in Kleinvolderberg near Innsbruck, where he set up a kind of command centre outside the city.

 When Italy finally came under German control in 1943, Hofer was appointed Supreme Commissioner of the Operational zone Alpine foothills appointed.
 This zone consisted of Tyrol-Vorarlberg and the Upper Italian provinces.
 It was also Franz Hofer who came up with the idea of the so-called Alpine fortress, the last bastion of the German people against the enemy.
 On 12 April 1945, less than a month before the end of the war, he personally submitted this proposal to Adolf Hitler, who then appointed him Reich Defence Commissioner of the Alpine fortress made.